 Death is an unavoidable phenomenon.
-After the woes on the demise of our beloved ones, we always have to let go and move on.
+After the demise of our loved ones, we have to find closure to move on, however difficult it may be.
 Life keeps going.
 It does not stop to let you wallow in your sorrows.
-For this reason, a Letter of Authority is significant.
+For this reason, a Letter of Authority South Africa is significant.

 What do you do when someone dies in South Africa?